hugoalh/deno-lint-rules/docs/rules/no-use-strict.md

 > 🩹 Automatically fixable.

-Forbid use of [`use strict`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) directive as ECMAScript modules always have strict mode semantics.
+Forbid use of [`use strict`][ecmascript-strict] directive as ECMAScript modules always have strict mode semantics.

 ## 🔧 Options